Kurdistan Democratic Party: KRG and self-rule

 Despite this success, the division between the two parties was deep-seated.
 The KDP and Barzani loyalists were mostly from the north of the region and Bahdini-speakers, while the PUK's support was almost exclusively from the Sorani-speaking area, and based in the more progressive city of Sulaymaniyah.
 One veteran Kurdish politician said: "They [Barzani and Talabani] do not trust each other.
 If you visit one all he can do is talk about the other.
 They are obsessed with their party rivalry ... they do not work out any common strategy.
 There is not strategy at all, except to get ahead of the other party."
 When PUK veteran Fuad Masum was appointed prime minister, he resigned in protest of the bipolar situation.
 Thus the Kurdistan Region was effectively two states within a state, ruled by two different parties, armies, and security forces.

 Fighting broke out in May 1994 between the KDP and the PUK, dividing Iraqi Kurdistan into two regions, with the KDP receiving support from the Iraqi government as well as Turkey and Iran.
 PKK fought alongside the PUK, and the United States would intervene in 1996 and negotiate a peace agreement in September 1998.

 According to the Financial Times, both the KDP and PUK became wealthy recipients of Iraq's oil money transferred to them in cash by Paul Bremer.

+From 2001 to 2014, the Kurdish Democratic Party was designated as a terrorist entity by the United States.

 Most recently, when the Movement for Change called for the resignation of the Cabinet and the disbanding of the Kurdistan Regional Government following the 2011 Egyptian protests, the KDP responded to the accompanying protests against the Kurdistan Regional Government, by opening fire, killing two protesters and wounding several others.
 Later in the evening, they burnt down several buildings belonging to Movement for Change, including a TV and radio station.
 This has led to more demonstrations and public outrage.
 Both governing and opposing parties criticized the party for causing unnecessary unrest, stating that there is no need for the Kurdish government to step down.
 Both Amnesty International and the Human Rights Watch have urged for the protests to be allowed and for an independent investigation into the killings to be made.